I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 As you could see, depending on the method you choose, it can take a lot of time for your plant to develop after propagation.

-My advice is to be patient and don’t be discouraged by the lack of results during this time.
+My advice is to be patient and not be discouraged by the lack of results during this time.

 Should I Fertilize Snake Plant Cuttings?